-Marquis de Lafayette (1757-1834) was arguably the most influential leader of the revolution’s moderate phase (1789-91).
-Born Gilbert du Mortier in south-central France, Lafayette was of noble blood and voraciously ambitious, however as a younger son he was destined for a career in the army.
+The Marquis de Lafayette (1757-1834) was arguably the most influential leader of the French Revolution’s moderate phase (1789-91).
+Born Gilbert du Mortier in south-central France, Lafayette was of noble blood and voraciously ambitious but as a younger son, he was destined for a career in the army.
 In 1777 he defied the government and travelled to North America, where he planned to assist the American revolutionaries in their struggle for independence.
-While in America Lafayette proved himself a skilled military officer, earning the respect and friendship of George Washington.
+While in America, Lafayette proved himself a skilled military officer, earning the respect and friendship of George Washington.
 Lafayette was hailed as a hero after returning to France.
 By the 1780s he was one of the most famous Frenchmen in the world.

 Lafayette returned to France changed and inspired by the American Revolution; he was enamoured with its successes, its political idealism and its moderate aims.
-At the outbreak of the French Revolution he was only a young man – just 29 in 1787 – yet was hailed as a leader of men.
-In 1787 Lafayette was appointed to the Assembly of Notables; in his position he argued for the convocation of the Estates General, where he also served as a deputy for the Second Estate.
-In June 1789 Lafayette crossed the floor and joined the newly formed National Assembly and was elected as its vice president.
+At the outbreak of the French Revolution, he was only a young man – just 29 in 1787 – yet was hailed as a leader of men.
+In 1787 Lafayette was appointed to the Assembly of Notables; in his position, he argued for the convocation of the Estates General, where he also served as a deputy for the Second Estate.
+In June 1789 Lafayette crossed the floor and joined the newly formed National Assembly and was elected its vice president.
 On July 15th, the day after the fall of the Bastille, Lafayette was chosen as commander-in-chief of the newly formed National Guard.
-A keen advocate of individual rights, Lafayette took a lead role in the development of the Declaration of the Rights of Man and Citizen.
+A keen advocate of individual rights, Lafayette took a leading role in the drafting and adoption of the Declaration of the Rights of Man and Citizen.

 Harlow G. Unger, historian

 Lafayette’s personal views were liberal and moderate.
 He was a student of the Enlightenment philosophes and hoped for relatively peaceful transition into constitutionalism, in a similar fashion to the American Revolution.
 In 1789 and 1790, Lafayette was possibly the only figure who could have saved the French Revolution – in fact to many people he was the revolution.
-But the growing radicalism in Paris was always a concern to Lafayette, and his role as commander-in-chief of the National Guard placed him at several pivotal revolutionary events.
+The growing radicalism in Paris was always a concern to Lafayette, however, and his command of the National Guard placed him in the awkward centre of several revolutionary events.
 In October 1789 he attended Versailles to protect the king and his family from a possible mob attack, then accompanied the royals back to Paris.
 In February 1791 Lafayette and his National Guard intervened in a stand off between armed nobles and a Paris mob, an event later dubbed the ‘Day of Daggers’.
 Fed up with increasing tensions and violence in the capital, Lafayette tried to resign but was talked out of it.